ibm-cloud-architecture/refarch-kc-streams/python/containerSimulator/README.md

 As the temp. goes up the duty cycle goes up.
 When the outside temp drops, the duty cycle drops as the average temp of the unit.

+TODO * more track data files in BOX.